atTC2/fyp/README.md

 * Java 8 (64-bit)
 * Maven 3
 * For Word2Vec, some [pretrained models](https://github.com/3Top/word2vec-api) (download `Google News` as a minumum).
-* It likely works on other Linuxs and probably on Windows if you put enough effort in, although the development and execution was all completed on Ubuntu 16.04.
+* It likely works on other Linuxs and probably on Windows if you put enough effort in, but the development and execution was all completed on Ubuntu 16.04.

 ### Running the system
 The 2 Java projects under the [`java`](java) directory are [`FYP-NLP`](java/FYP-NLP), which includes all NLP code, and [`FYP-GUI`](java/FYP-GUI), which includes the GUI code making the project usable as a service.
 Scripts are provided for convenience: